 Giving was paramount to Tom Dent.
 He worked tirelessly to groom other black writers and form creative communities.
 He was an accomplished writer and involved in the Congo Square Writers' Union (New Orleans) and the Umbra Workshop (New York), the first post-civil rights Black literary workshop.
 He was a son of Jessie Covington and Albert Dent, former president of Dillard University.
 Tom Dent died in 1998.
 And since 1999, the African American Resource Center of the New Orleans Public Library has had some variation of events that celebrated his life and legacy.
 Saloy and Dillard University students have been featured in the event from its inception.
 Four years ago, the program moved to Dillard and is now the Tom Dent Literary Showcase.

 “From the time I came here in 1991, he was a part of the intellectual life at Dillard.”
 Saloy said.
 “His loss is felt throughout the literary community, but his lessons of literary organization and literary activism is not lost on me or on my students.”

 On Friday from 3 to 5 p.m., in Georges Auditorium, McInnis will lead a writer's workshop that’s an activity aimed at cultivating young writers with creative work and getting constructive feedback from a professional.

 Saloy also involved multiple Dillard students on the showcase program, including Gray and Powell.
-Their performances will marks the debut of spoken word at the Tom Dent Literary Showcase.
+Their performances will mark spoke word’s debut at the Tom Dent Literary Showcase.

 Both the events are free and the writer’s workshop is open to all students at Dillard and across New Orleans.
-For more information, contact Mona Lisa Saloy at
+For more information and to RVSP for the writer’s workshop, before 5 p.m., on November 2, contact Mona Lisa Saloy at